marcinkuzminski/rhodecode/docs/setup.rst

 - Use the admin account you created above when running ``setup-app`` to login to the web app.
 - The default permissions on each repository is read, and the owner is admin.
   Remember to update these if needed.
-- In the admin panel You can toggle ldap, anonymous, permissions settings.
+- In the admin panel you can toggle ldap, anonymous, permissions settings.
 As well as edit more advanced options on users and repositories

 Try copying your own mercurial repository into the "root" directory you are